-All of these conditions lead children to drop out, turn off and fade away from reaching their full potential and becoming happy, healthy, productive young adults who can serve as positive change agents in their communities.
+All of these conditions lead children to drop out, turn off and fade away from reaching their full potential and becoming happy, healthy, productive young adults who can contribute to their communities.

-“We sleep in the back of our pickup truck – my brother, my sister, my mom and dad and me,” shares a boy, age 11, in the Great Plains region of the U.S.
+“We sleep in the back of our pickup truck – my brother, my sister, my mom and dad and me,” says one boy, age 11, in the Great Plains region of the U.S. .

 Education and Development

 ChildFund works to improve early childhood development by supporting cognitive, emotional, social and physical growth through both home- and center-based programs.
 We also provide mentoring, support and guidance to parents and primary caregivers (especially teen parents and grandparents).
 We promote positive interactions with young children for healthy development.

 Through our local partners, we provide safe and constructive environments through after-school and summer enrichment programs where children and youth engage in educational, social and recreational enrichment activities.
 We help reconnecting children and youth to traditional cultural values, arts and crafts through direct participation and visiting artists.
 This strengthens children’s cultural identity, confidence and tolerance for others.